Bernstein-Type Bounds for Beta Distribution: Results

 \subsection{Optimal Bernstein-Type Concentration Bounds}

 The central result of this work is a Bernstein-type tail bound with numerically optimal parameters.
-The precise statement is given in the following theorem: \begin{theorem}[Bernstein's Inequality for Beta Distribution] Let $X\sim\mathsf{Beta}(\alpha,\beta)$.
+The precise statement is given in the following theorem. \begin{theorem}[Bernstein's Inequality] Let $X\sim\mathsf{Beta}(\alpha,\beta)$.
 Define the parameters

 Then the upper tail of $X$ is bounded as

 and the lower tail of $X$ is bounded as

 \end{theorem}